 As the budget was pretty tight we opted out of the big hikes and chose one of the most popular day hikes in the area, Volcán Pacaya.
 You can only climb this volcano with a guided tour but it starts at Q70 (£6) for the budget tour, well worth it for a full days activity.

 The van that picks you up from your hostel drives you to a village almost at the top of the volcano.
 It’s not so much a hike as more of a gentle stroll through the forest until you emerge on top of a hill looking out over the other volcanoes with the smoking peak of Pacaya behind you.

-It’s such a cheap activity, and so much fun that everyone should do it!
-The fact that I can now tell people the best way to roast a marshmallow is on a volcano, and that the stone in the ring I wear is made out of that very same volcano is pretty good as far as bragging rights go!
+It’s such a cheap activity and so much fun.
+The fact that I can now tell people the best way to roast a marshmallow is on a volcano, and that the stone in the ring I wear is made out of that very same volcano, is pretty good as far as bragging rights go!